United we stand

 Is it possible for the United States of America to be united again?
 What will unite us?

 One year ago I proposed the idea that better communication can unite us.
-This idea resonated with hundreds of readers, making the following post (updated to this year’s birthday) read more than any other post.
+This idea resonated with readers, making the following post read more than any other post.
 Do you agree that we need to communicate better?

-This weekend we celebrate our nation’s 245th birthday as the United States of America.
-During those 245 years we have experienced periods of great unity and also periods of profound division.
+This weekend we celebrate our nation’s birthday as the United States of America.
+During the nearly 250 years our nation has existed, we have experienced periods of great unity and also periods of profound division.
 It appears what currently unites us is agreement that we are presently undeniably divided.

 One way we can become united again is for us to become better at communicating.
 In fact, communication is essential for unity.
 Communication is a relational activity that involves receiving and listening to the ideas of others as well as expressing our own.
 Without two-way communication, we cannot achieve unity.